hunter-college-ossd-spr-2020/project-evaluation/README.md

 __actual names__ of the people in your team, not their GitHub names, in the third column.
 Leave the middle column empty for now.

-1. If more than one peron is in the team, the team should divide the work of answering the questions as they choose, but only the editor should  write the answers in the evaluation file.
+1. If more than one person is in the team, the team should divide the work of answering the questions as they choose, but only the editor should  write the answers in the evaluation file.
 Answer all the questions in the template based on the information on the project